RAF Medical Services: Personnel and training

 The Royal Air Force Medical Services employs service members trained only by the RAF, as well as professionals trained by the NHS such as doctors and nurses.

 Both officers and aircrew are present within the Medical Services.
-Roles requiring specialist degrees such as Medical Officers (Doctors), Nursing Officers, and Dental Officers (Dentists), as well as roles not requiring specialists degrees such as Medical Support Officers, are all commissioned, with most (except general Medical Support Officers) attending a 13 Week SERE (specialist entrant and re-entrant) Initial Officer Training commissioning course.
+Roles requiring specialist degrees such as Medical Officers (Doctors), Nursing Officers, and Dental Officers (Dentists), as well as roles not requiring specialists degrees such as Medical Support Officers, are all commissioned, with most (except general Medical Support Officers) attending a 12 week SOIT (specialist entrant and re-entrant) Initial Officer Training commissioning course.
 General Medical Support Officers are required to attend the regular format, 24 week IOT commissioning course.
 For all roles further training occurs as necessary following the relevant IOT course.

 Medical Service aircrew are required to attend a 10 week recruit basic training course, after which they receive further training within their role.

-List of Director-Generals
+List of Directors-General

 The head of the medical branch has been titled "Head of the Royal Air Force Medical Services" since 2013.
 The appointment was previously known as "Director of Medical Services" (1918–1938) and "Director-General Medical of Services (RAF)" (1938–2013).